 The Michigan English Test (MET) is a multi-level examination for test takers who want to have their general English language proficiency evaluated at A2-C1 level as outlined by the Common European Framework of Reference for Languages (CEFR).
 It is a secure exam developed by Michigan Language Assessment and administered by authorized test centers worldwide.
-It is available as a 2-skill or 4-skill test.
+It is available as a 2-skill test.

 The Michigan English Test (MET) is an examination for test takers who want to evaluate their general English language proficiency at A2-C1 level, as outlined by the Common European Framework of Reference (CEFR) in social, educational, and workplace contexts.